Physics (PHYS)

 PHYS 3417.
 Optics.

 This course is a one-semester survey of geometrical and physical optics accompanied by laboratory experience.
 Topics covered include electromagnetic waves and their propagation, geometrical optics, polarization, interference, diffraction, Fourier optics, and holography.
-(WI) Prerequisites: PHYS 2425 and PHYS 2435 both with grades of "C" or better.
+(WI) Prerequisites: PHYS 2326 and PHYS 2126 and PHYS 2335 and PHYS 2135 all with grades of "C" or better.

 Grade Mode: Standard Letter